aces/Loris/INSTALL.Mac.md

 ## 3.3 Setting up user conf file

 In order for apache to know where to find the LORIS code base you have to first set up your user config file.
-To do so, open your user conf file using the following:
+To do so, open your user conf file using the following in the ``` /etc/Apache2/Users/``` directory:

 ```
 sudo vi $username.conf